If These Walls Could Talk

 Stately yet understated, historic yet rejuvenating, the Napa Valley Opera House has been one of Napa’s most important cultural icons since 1880.

 Over that span, the Opera House has survived two great depressions, six wars, 26 U.S. presidents and countless floods of the Napa River and Creek.
 It endured the disappearance of the Berryessa Valley (thanks to the Monticello Dam in the 1950s), and the emergence of California’s wine industry.
-Over the course of the last decade, it also sat at the center of an exhaustive revitalization of the city’s downtown.
+Over the course of the last two decades, it also sat at the center of an exhaustive revitalization of the city’s downtown.

 Way back when, only years after the conclusion of the Civil War, the Opera House opened with a glorious performance of Gilbert and Sullivan’s comic opera, H.M.S.
 Pinafore.
 In the years that followed, the stage buzzed almost every night with events ranging from vaudeville acts to music concerts, plays to lectures.